 Many of our Graphical Mode examples have video tutorials, which you can access in a variety of ways.
-When in Thermo-Calc, from the menu select Help → Video Tutorials, or you can go to the website or our YouTube channel.
+When in Thermo-Calc, from the menu select Help → Video Tutorials, or from the main My Project window, click Video Tutorials.
+Alternately, you can go to the website or our YouTube channel.

 System (System Definer)

 Database package Demo: Aluminum-based Alloys (ALDEMO, MALDEMO)

 Elements Al, Zr

 Conditions (Pred cipitation Calculator)

 Composition Al-0.2Zr Mole percent

 Matrix phase FCC_A1 All other defaults are kept.

-Precipitate phase AL3ZR_D023 Click Show details to select the Growth rate model (Simplified, Advanced and General).
+Precipitate phase AL3ZR_D023 Click Show Details to select the Growth rate model (Simplified, Advanced and General).
 All other defaults are kept.

-Calculation Type Calculation Type (Precipitation Calculator)
+Calculation Type e (Precipitation Calculator)

 Calculation type Isothermal

 Temperature 425 Celsius

 Simulation time 400 hours

 Datasets (Experimental File Reader)

 2008 Knipling Data set included with this example and imported to one Experimental File Reader.